marschall/spring-batch-inmemory/README.md

 We offer two different implementations:

 - Null implementations that do not save any data and therefore do not require any cleanup.
 This is ideal for integration tests where you don't want to have to clean up previous job executions.
 - In memory implementations that save all data in memory.
-These are intended as replacements for the deprecated the map based DAO implementations (`MapJobInstanceDao`, `MapJobExecutionDao`, `MapStepExecutionDao` and `MapExecutionContextDao`).
+These are intended as replacements for the Jdbc based DAO implementations (`JdbcJobInstanceDao`, `JdbcJobExecutionDao`, `JdbcStepExecutionDao` and `JdbcExecutionContextDao`).
 These require clean up of previous job executions.

-We also offer a `NullDataSource` that allows running integration tests without a database at all.

 ```xml
 <dependency>